 We run an inclusive Special Education Program which provides students with a disability the opportunities to work in classrooms with their age peers.
-Our SEP caters for students including those who have been verified (or are awaiting verification) in the following disability categories: Intellectual Disability (ID), Autistic Spectrum Disorder (ASD), Speech Language Impairment (SLI), Hearing impairment (HI), Physical Impairment (PI) and Vision Impairment (VI).
+Our school caters for students including those who have been verified (or are awaiting verification) in the following disability categories: Intellectual Disability (ID), Autistic Spectrum Disorder (ASD), Speech Language Impairment (SLI), Hearing impairment (HI), Physical Impairment (PI) and Vision Impairment (VI).
 The class teachers and special education staff work closely together to adjust the curriculum thereby enabling each student to actively engage in their learning.
 This may be done by:

 - modifying the language demand